SkySync-EPFL/prd/template/2-history.md

 * Users authenticate with Google.
 * There are different user roles, including Admin, Pilot, and Crew, each with specific responsibilities
     * Admin: Plans flights, assigns equipment and team
     * Pilot: Can start and stop confirmetd flights to which they are assigned.
-Pilots can only start a flight on the day it is scheduled
+They can only start a flight on the day and timeslot (AM or PM)it is scheduled
-    * Pilot and Crew: Can provide their availability using an integrated calendar.
+    * Pilot and Crew: Can provide their availabilities using an integrated calendar.
-* Users assigned to the same flight have access to a chat to faciliate communication during the flight
+* Users assigned to the same flight have access to a chat to faciliate communication during the flight.
 * During a flight a map displays the location of all team members, the flight trace and metrics such as speed and altitude.
 * Pilots and crew members are required to complete a report after each flight.
 * Users will have access to cached data in offline mode but will be unable to modify it.